jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 (3) The local authority may add interest to the amount calculated under subsection (2) at a rate per annum fixed by the local authority, except that the interest rate, when fixed, must not exceed the rate charged to the local authority by its bank for its day-to-day cash account.
 (4) This section applies to the interest as if it were a penalty imposed under section 58.

-## Part 3 — Assessment, payment, and recovery of rates and remission and postponement
+## Part 3 — Assessment, payment, and recovery of rates and remission, postponement, and write-off of rates

 ### Subpart 1 — Assessment, payment, and recovery